 More than a dozen Denver Public Schools principals wrote a letter to council members expressing concern that more pot availability could lead to more youth use.
 But city officials say surveys show youth use has remained relatively flat since legalization.

-Denver’s Department of Excise and Licenses said dash cams would be required and drivers must use ID scanners to prevent youth use.
+Denver’s Department of Excise and Licenses said dash cameras would be required, and drivers must use ID scanners to prevent youth use.

 “There are strict rules in place in this proposal for deliveries,” Eric Escudero

 The changes would also allow marijuana tour buses to drive around the Mile High City, where customers could consume on board, and a driver would be separated from second-hand smoke with a barrier.

 “That’s the last thing we want to do is have someone driving around who is high,” Escudero said.